pavanvattikala/wory/readme.md

+## Purpose
+this app is deployed as hiring part of MaMo TechnoLabs LLP

 ## Endpoints

-The base URL for all endpoints is: `localhost:5000/api`
+The base URL for all endpoints is: [https://wory.onrender.com/api](https://wory.onrender.com/api)

 ### Authentication